|

 "Of Counsel" with the Maslon firm, a title that really

-means semi-retired.
-I am again actively building guitars,
+left the Maslon firm.
+I am again actively building guitars, and am continually attempting to upgrade

-three grandchildren.
-Sari,
+three grandchildren: Sari, Raafael, and

-recently, Rowan.
+Rowan.

 In addition to the above, I read incessantly, and am a bone fide tool